pollinations/pollinations/APIDOCS.md

 - Chatbots: Enhance responses with relevant images
 - Social Media: Create engaging visual content on-the-fly

-For more examples and community projects, visit our [GitHub repository](https://github.com/pollinations/pollinations).
+For more examples and community projects, visit our [GitHub repository](https://github.com/pollinations/pollinations) or explore the [React Components](./pollinations-react/README.md) for easy integration into your React projects.

 ## Text Generation API